noahvarghese/OWD/content/blog/how-to-keep-your-windows-looking-new.md

       <li>If vinyl frames or window tracks need to be cleaned, use the same mild cleanser and water mixture.</li>

       </ol>
   - heading: How Not To Clean Your Windows
     content: >+
-      <p>Just as important as knowing how to clean your windows, is how not to
-      clean your windows.
-Avoid these common mistakes so you don’t damage your new windows:</p>
+      Just as important as knowing how to clean your windows, is how not to clean your windows.
+Avoid these common mistakes so you don’t damage your new windows:

+  - content: >+
       <ol>

       <li><strong>Never use a power washer or high pressure spray.</strong> These can damage the window seals, and your windows may not be airtight or as watertight as before.</li>

-      <li><strong>Keep strong detergents and solvents away from your windows.</strong> These types of cleaners can weaken the protective coating on the glass and can even cause damage to the vinyl, wood or fibreglass portions of the windows.</li>
+      <li><strong>Keep strong detergents and solvents away from your windows.

+      </strong> These types of cleaners can weaken the protective coating on the glass and can even cause damage to the vinyl, wood or fibreglass portions of the windows.</li>

       <li><strong>Avoid using WD-40 or oil-based lubricants.</strong> These can attract dirt and make your windows dirtier and more difficult to clean.</li>

-      <li><strong>Avoid using sharp tools around your windows.</strong>.
-Sharp tools can damage the seal on your windows and can lead to decreased efficiency and increased moisture in your home.</li>
+      <li><strong>Avoid using sharp tools around your windows.</strong> Sharp tools can damage the seal on your windows and can lead to decreased efficiency and increased moisture in your home.</li>

       </ol>

+  - heading: ""
-  - content: <p>If you think you might need new windows, <a href="https://oakvillewd.com/contact/"><strong>contact the knowledgeable and experienced team at Oakville Windows & Doors</strong></a> for help choosing the best windows for your home!</p>
+    content: If you think you might need new windows, <a href="https://oakvillewd.com/contact/"><strong>contact the knowledgeable
+      and experienced team at Oakville Windows & Doors</strong></a> for help choosing the best windows for your home!
 ---